tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

 };
 ```

+This type represents a stream for objects.
 It consists of the following members.

 | `buffer` | The buffer. |
 | `pop` | The list of tasks attempting to pop an object from the stream. |